FIT2082/27370763_RESEARCH_NOTEBOOK/week_7.md

 First approach:
 Extending edges that have been detected until the next pixel is considered as "not edge", while removing single pixels from each time slot.

+(FIRST TRY)
 ![link img](images/linkedge.jpg)
+It looks like this approach works pretty well.
+However, it will extends by mistake and make edges that did not exist.
+This is due to wrong implementations in code.